Kepler Capital Downgrades Daimler (DDAIF) to Hold

-Currently, the analyst consensus on Daimler is a Moderate Buy with an average price target of $71.09, which is a 2.5% upside from current levels.
-In a report issued on November 20, Norddeutsche Landesbank also maintained a Hold rating on the stock with a EUR50.00 price target.
+Currently, the analyst consensus on Daimler is a Moderate Buy with an average price target of $70.87, representing a 2.0% upside.
+In a report issued on December 3, Norddeutsche Landesbank also maintained a Hold rating on the stock with a EUR54.00 price target.

 See today’s analyst top recommended stocks >>